Read on for all the latest updates from all things White Horse Support

 I have been working with Glen and his owner, Clare, for almost a year now starting with a rather unruly pony who had spent the past year recovering from a rather nasty tendon injury.
 With a lot of hard work we are now at the point of having walk, trot and canter established under saddle and even a couple of in-hand shows to boot.

 The time had come for us to find our brave pants and to get Glen in front of the judges under saddle.
-I dug out my Tweed jacket and beige breeches (only right on a Highland, as I'm sure you'll agree!) and got practicing.
+I dug out my Tweed jacket and beige breeches (only right on a Highland, as I'm sure you'll agree!) and got practising.

 Well what can I say, not only did Glen behave as if he's been in a warm up ring every day of his life but he really brought his A game once we stepped foot in the arena.
-We came away thrilled with his behavior and then even managed to get 65.4% and 4th place in Intro A!
+We came away thrilled with his behaviour and then even managed to get 65.4% and 4th place in Intro A!

 Back in March I was privileged enough to accompany Bella and her new pony, Pepper, on their trip to the beach at Frinton.